Alex-Elancheliyan/ML_Project/README.md

 ## Contributing
 Contributions are welcome!
 If you have any ideas for improvements or find any bugs, feel free to fork the repository, make your changes, and submit a pull request.
 Please ensure your contributions align with the project's objectives and coding standards.

+## Contact

+For any inquiries or questions regarding this project, feel free to contact me at [alexcheliyan1@gmail.com](mailto:alexcheliyan1@gmail.com).

+## Collaboration

+I welcome collaboration and contributions!
+You can find me on GitHub at [@Alex-Elancheliyan](https://github.com/Alex-Elancheliyan).